 Sugars made from starch-containing grains, potatoes, etc., made by acid method, enzyme method, or enzyme method, including maltose, glucose, fructose syrup, etc., are collectively referred to as starch sugar.
-Starch sugar has a long history in China.
+Food with starch and sugar includes sweet potatoes, potatoes, yams, taro, corn, cassava, wheat, rice and related products, etc. Starch sugar has a long history in China.
 Starch sugar was mentioned in "Qi Min Yao Shu" for more than 500 AD, and the method of making sugar with rice was described in detail.

 Liquid glucose is a mixed syrup composed of glucose, maltose, and malt oligosaccharides obtained by controlling the proper hydrolysis of starch.
 Both glucose and maltose are sugars with strong reducing ability.
 The glucose value (dextrose equivalent) commonly used in the starch sugar industry is referred to as the DE value (all reducing sugars in the saccharification solution are calculated as glucose, and the percentage of dry matter is called glucose value) to indicate the degree of starch hydrolysis.
 Liquid glucose can be divided into three categories: high, medium, and low according to the degree of conversion.
 Liquid glucose with different DE values has certain differences in performance, so starch sugars with different degrees of hydrolysis can be selected for different uses.

 Glucose is a product of starch completely hydrolyzed by acid or enzyme.
 Due to different production processes, the purity of the resulting glucose product is also different.
 This type of starch sugar can be generally divided into two types of crystalline glucose and whole sugar, of which glucose accounts for 95% to 97% of dry matter.
 The rest is a small number of oligosaccharides left due to incomplete hydrolysis.